mkarner07/mkarner07.github.io/_posts/2023-11-12-7-books-for-highly-productive-managers.md

 Simon Sinek explores the concept of viewing life and business as an infinite game rather than a finite one.

 Sinek argues that many challenges in leadership and business arise from a mindset rooted in finite thinking (e.g. shareholder value), where the goal is to win in the short term.
-In contrast, an infinite mindset involves playing the game with the goal of perpetuating the game itself, focusing on long-term success and sustainability.
+In contrast, an infinite mindset involves playing *the game* with the goal of perpetuating the game itself, focusing on long-term success and sustainability.

 The author emphasizes the importance of embracing an infinite mindset in leadership to navigate uncertainties, foster innovation, and build organizations that thrive in the ever-changing landscape.

-[The Infinite Game](https://amzn.to/47sYk8e) is a great read for leaders and managers as it provides insights and practical advice for to adopt a mindset for enduring success.
+[The Infinite Game](https://amzn.to/47sYk8e) is a great read for leaders and managers as it provides insights and practical advice to adopt a mindset for enduring success.